theraw/The-World-Is-Yours/README.md

 ## Compile from source

-Pick the script that matches your OS — they're separate so apt package divergences (e.g. the t64 ABI transition on Ubuntu 24.04+) stay isolated.
+Pick the script that matches your OS, they're separate so apt package divergences (e.g. the t64 ABI transition on Ubuntu 24.04+) stay isolated.

 ```bash